franeze/my_portfolio/README.md

 <details> <summary>Scenario (click here)</summary>
 In this project, I analyzed how annual members and casual riders use Cyclistic bikes differently to develop strategies for increasing annual memberships.
 The analysis aimed to uncover patterns in bike usage, understand key differences between membership types, and provide actionable insights for a targeted marketing strategy.
+I used R for data cleaning and analysis, and Tableau for creating visualizations to support the findings.
 <div style="text-align: center;"><img src="cyclistic_logo.png" alt="Example Image" width="200"/></div>

 </details>